Dalriada School pays tribute after passing of esteemed principal Tom Skelton

 “Mr Skelton was loved by so many in our school community and this will be a challenging time for our staff, pupils and families.

-“Tom Skelton, Headmaster of Dalriada School, died peacefully at Causeway Hospital on 8th February 2024 with his Family at his bedside.”
+“Tom Skelton, Headmaster of Dalriada School, died peacefully at Causeway Hospital on 8 February 2024 with his family at his bedside.”

 Brian Dillon, Chairman of the Board of Governors, said: “Throughout his 16 years as Head of Dalriada School, Tom Skelton worked closely with Governors, Staff and Parents to provide an excellent education for all pupils.